ibm-cloud-docs/SecureGateway/securegateway_managing.md

 {: #secure-gateway-dashboard}
 From your {{site.data.keyword.SecureGateway}} dashboard, you can quickly see the following details:

-- The current number of connections to your destinations across all of your gateways.
 - The inbound data flow across all your gateways in the past 12 hours.
 - The outbound data flow across all your gateways in the past 12 hours.
 - A graph displaying the past 12 hours of usage on a per gateway basis.